pdfruth/dallas-docker-meetup-Aug2018/lab04/README.md

 ```

-To validate that the proper pod is running, do a 'describe' on the deployment or one of the pods and see what image is currently in use...
+To validate that the proper pod is running, do a 'describe' on the deployment or one of the pods and see what image is currently in use.

-Let's save the results of our deployment, just in case we want to recreate it
+Let's save the results of our deployment, just in case we want to recreate it.

 ```
 kubectl get deployment my-deploy -o=yaml --export --namespace=user99-ns > ./apache-deploy.yaml